MACHINE RESEARCH HANDLES ANY STEP FILE ON ANY DEVICE SEAMLESSLY

-Start exploring how easy it can be to manage STEP files by signing up for a free 14 day trial of Machine Research products.
+Start exploring how easy it can be to manage STEP files by signing up for a free STEP file viewer from Machine Research.
 Instantly leverage our STEP file viewer and suite of powerful, highly secure, cloud-based products that help with secure file management, as well as quoting and re-using knowledge to speed workflows for manufacturers.
 We also plan to offer ITAR-compliant services for customers that are required to adhere to ITAR regulations.
 Pay for the functionality you need as a manufacturer, not for expensive tools you don’t.

 Machine Research & STEP